ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 | DevOps             | Provide a private image repository with vulnerability scanning capability                     |
 | Resiliency         | Deploy the application across multiple regions to make it resilient to regional failures.       |
 | Service management | Provide Health and System monitoring with ability to monitor and correlate performance metrics, events, and provide alerting across applications and infrastructure. \n Ability to diagnose issues and exceptions and identify error source.
 Get insight into the performance of your workloads   |
 {: caption="Table 1.
-AI Summarization using highly resilient serverless architecture in {{site.data.keyword.cloud_notm}} requirements" caption-side="bottom"}
+AI Summarization using highly resilient serverless architecture requirements" caption-side="bottom"}

 ## Components